korstiaan/firefox-so-zoho/README.md

 # SO ZOHO

-A firefox addon which makes your ZOHO experience more pleasent.
+A firefox addon which makes your ZOHO experience more pleasant.

 ## Description